 A sharp-tongued wordsmith from Hackney who channeled a turbulent upbringing into chart-topping rap anthems and candid advocacy for mental health.

-Emerging from the estates of Hackney, Professor Green, born Stephen Manderson, turned a life marked by hardship into raw, narrative-driven hip-hop.
-His early mixtapes crackled with the gritty realism of London street life, but it was his 2010 major-label debut 'Alive Till I’m Dead' that broke through, marrying his rapid-fire flow with unexpected pop sensibilities.
-Hits like 'Just Be Good to Green' and the emotionally charged 'Read All About It' with Emeli Sandé made him a household name, his lyrics often dissecting personal trauma, including his father's suicide.
-This willingness to be vulnerable became his signature.
-As his music career evolved, he leveraged his platform with a frankness rare in the industry, hosting documentaries and speaking openly about depression, anxiety, and male mental health.
-His story is one of transformation—from a youth entangled in trouble to a voice that insists on talking about the things we often choose to ignore.
+Stephen Manderson, known as Professor Green, released his major-label debut 'Alive Till I’m Dead' in 2010, marrying rapid-fire flow with pop sensibilities.
+Born in 1983 in Hackney, he turned a life marked by hardship into narrative-driven hip-hop.
+His early mixtapes captured the gritty realism of London street life.
+Hits like 'Just Be Good to Green' and 'Read All About It' with Emeli Sandé followed, his lyrics dissecting personal trauma including his father's suicide.
+That vulnerability became his signature.
+As his music career evolved, he hosted documentaries and spoke openly about depression, anxiety, and male mental health.
+He leveraged his platform with frankness rare in the industry.
+His story is one of transformation—from a youth entangled in trouble to a voice insisting on talking about the things people often ignore.

 1981–1996